benoitc/gunicorn/docs/source/settings.rst

 methods with lowercase characters or methods containing the # character.
 HTTP methods are case sensitive by definition, and merely uppercase by convention.

+If unset, Gunicorn will apply nonstandard restrictions and cause 400 response status in cases where otherwise 501 status is expected.
+While this option does modify that behaviour, it should not be depended upon to guarantee standards-compliant behaviour.
-This option is provided to diagnose backwards-incompatible changes.
+Rather, it is provided temporarily, to assist in diagnosing backwards-incompatible changes around the incomplete application of those restrictions.

 Use with care and only if necessary.
-May be removed in a future version.
+Temporary; scheduled for removal in 24.0.0

 .. versionadded:: 22.0.0